 <div appAd></div>

-Why This Method is Better
+Why This Method Is Better for SPA + SEO

 By following this tutorial, you can ensure a smoother and more compliant integration of Google Ads into your Angular Single Page Application.
 If you have any questions or face issues, feel free to leave a comment below!